 What's happened

-The British Museum has postponed a lecture by Dr Paul Collins on ancient Israel and Judah, scheduled as part of Jewish Culture Month in the UK.
-The museum says a significant portion of registered attendees were planning to disrupt the event, prompting a delay to a later date to ensure safe participation and program integrity.
+The British Museum has postponed a lecture on ancient Israel and Judah as part of Jewish Culture Month, citing information that a significant portion of registered attendees planned to disrupt the event.
+The talk by Dr Paul Collins is rescheduled for a later date and will be livestreamed; the museum emphasizes its commitment to free expression while safeguarding participants.

 What's behind the headline?